 - Candidates will not be allowed to carry mathematical/log tables, electronic watches, calculator, slide rules, pager, pen, bits of papers and cell phone inside the examination hall

-UGC NET – Mandatory COVID-19 Guidelines
+UGC NET – Precautionary COVID-19 Guidelines

-Candidates must check out these COVID-19 related guidelines and follow them at all the UGC NET exam centres:
+Candidates must check out these precautionary COVID-19 related guidelines and follow them at all the UGC NET exam centres:

 - The body temperature of candidates will be checked using thermo guns